wp-plugins/tagpages/readme.txt

 For further information about themes, please refer to the WordPress Codex Pages for [Theme Development](http://codex.wordpress.org/Theme_Development) or the user's manual of our theme.

-= Will the tags I've created with TagPages be lost if I change the theme or disable TagPages? = = Will I loose any tags I've created with tags4page if I switch to TagPages? =
+= Will the tags I've created with TagPages be lost if I change the theme or disable TagPages? = = Will I lose any tags I've created with tags4page if I switch to TagPages? =

 Not at all. - Both TagPages and tags4page (as well as some other plugins) are based on the built-in WordPress taxonomy. - Even if you change the theme or deactivate TagPages, your tags and their relations to posts and pages will not be harmed. ;)